depthbomb/node-catbox/README.md

 const litterbox = new Litterbox();

-await litterbox.upload({
+// DEPRECATED as of v3.4.0, use `uploadFile` instead await litterbox.upload({
 	path: '/path/to/my/file.ext',
 	duration: '12h' // or omit to default to 1h
+});

+// ---

+await litterbox.uploadFile({
+	path: '/path/to/my/file.ext',
+	duration: '12h' // or omit to default to 1h
+});

+// ---

+import { FileLifetime } from 'node-catbox';

+// Using an enum for duration
+await litterbox.uploadFile({
+	path: '/path/to/my/file.ext',
+	duration: FileLifetime.TwelveHours
+});

+// ---

+// NEW in v3.4.0

+const stream = createReadStream('/path/to/my/file.ext');
+await litterbox.uploadFileStream({
+	stream,
+	filename: 'file.ext'
 });
 ```